 - Auto rental collision damage waiver

-Discover does offer some options that travelers will find handy, like no foreign transaction fees, the ability to freeze a card in real time and overnight a replacement within the United States, but Capital One is a notch or two ahead with travel perks.
+Discover does offer some options that travelers will find handy such as no foreign transaction fees, the ability to freeze a card in real time and get a replacement card overnight within the United States, but Capital One is a notch or two ahead with travel perks.

 Both of these cards offer many of the basics you’ll want from a secured credit card.
 There are no annual fees, reasonable deposit requirements and a clear path to unsecured credit if you exhibit good borrowing behavior.